 Our center offers exceptional care in helping students stay healthy and well in their academic pursuits.
 Our services incorporate a holistic approach including medical services, counseling services, and health promotion.
 Our department takes pride in their collaborative and educational approach to student care.

-We are open Monday-Thursday 9-12pm and 1-5pm.
+We are open Monday-Friday 9-12pm and 1-5pm.